lkoepsel/AVR_C/docs/xArm.md

 If running in the command line, I use *tio*, as my serial program.
 If I'm able to use a *GUI* its always *CoolTerm*.

 As shown, you can also change the baud rate, I've had success to *28800* baud.
+## Debugging Steps
+Here are a few steps to ensure you are successful with connecting to the Uno and xArm.
+1. Confirm you have the latest code, by performing a *git log*.
+The top-most message needs to be the same message as at the top of the *AVR_C* repository.
+2. Confirm that each *TX* line is connected to an *RX* line.
+For example, confirm that the xArm *TX*, the third pin from the left on the xArm serial connector is connected to the *Uno pin 0*.
+Do this for both serial connections, 4 lines in all.
+3. Confirm that the baud rate in the env.make file is set to *9600UL* and **not** *250000UL*.
+To check, enter *make env* in the *CLI*, this will print out all of the env.make variables.
+4. Make sure the xArm is turned off, while uploading code to the Uno, as the Uno and xArm share the USB port.
 ## Control Example
 ```bash